rtfmp/rtfmp.github.io/_posts/2015-05-22-portgroup-missing.md

 ---
 The backup guys came over because a few Avamar Agent backup stopped working for a few virtual machines.
 Avamar Agent backup uses a dedicated network and hence the VMs have a second interface for the agent.
 We checked the interface is up with `ifconfig eth1` and  `ethtool eth1` shows it has a link.
 However, `tcpdump -i eth1` detects zero traffic.
 What are we missing?

 The interface for avamar in each VM is connected to portgroup- Backup-Network- which we find is no longer existing.
 If you look up the VM in vCenter, the portgroup would be greyed out.
-We ssh to host and `esxcfg-vswitch -l` shows there's no such portgroup.
-The issue is resolved by creating the portgroup and connecting the VM to the portgroup.
+We ssh to the host and `esxcfg-vswitch -l` shows there's no such portgroup.
+The issue is resolved by creating the portgroup and reconnecting the VM to the portgroup.
 In vCenter

 - Right click on the VM
 - Edit Settings
 - Click on the Adapter, you will notice the portgroup is blank
 - Choose the portgroup

 This step is necessary.
-Recreating the portgroup alone is not enough for the VM to re-connect to what was existing portgroup.
+Recreating the portgroup alone is not enough for the VM to reconnect to what was existing portgroup.
 I think this could be due to internal reference VMware uses for a portgroup.

 What happened to the portgroup?
 Well, it was removed.
 Greping through hostd log, we found this